SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getscripthash

 > [!NOTE]
-> This is an implementation detail; as a regular scripter, you may ignore this!
+> Hash the compressed and encrypted bytecode, don't decrypt and decompress it.
 >
-> Please hash the compressed and encrypted bytecode; do not decrypt and decompress the bytecode and then hash it!
->
 > This function should throw an **error** if the script has no bytecode.
 > We encourage this behavior, as it's easier for people to pcall, rather than each executor having its own output.

 Returns a `SHA384` hash represented in hex of the module/script's bytecode.
-This function should work with `LocalScript`, `ModuleScript`, and `Script` instances that have RunContext set to Client.

 ```luau
 function getscripthash(script: Script | LocalScript | ModuleScript): string